datalorax/CourseR/Weeks/Week7p1/Week7p1.md

 ----
 ## What good is cat?
-Useful for printing messages to the console during function runs Extended example from last week, with assigning "Wandering Demographics"
+Useful for printing messages to the console during function runs.

+Extended example from last week, with assigning "Wandering Demographics"